niwinz/niwibe-site/content/blog/2015-11-26-introduction-to-lenses-and-how-to-use-them-instead-of-cursors.md

 (require '[cats.labs.lens :as l])
 ```

-Let se a simple example using lenses:
+Let see a simple example using lenses:

 ```clojure
 (l/focus l/fst [1 2 3])